IMF chief gives Deutsche Bank tough advice, says need deal on fine

 Deutsche Bank also got some positive signals from its home market on one of its other major litigation cases.
 The Bafin financial watchdog has found no evidence to date that it violated money laundering rules in Russia, people close to the matter said.

-But regulators in Russia, Europe and the United States are also investigating it over "mirror trades".
+But regulators in Russia, Europe and the United States are also investigating it over "mirror trades."
 These may have allowed clients to move money from one country to another in 2014 without alerting authorities, potentially enabling them to breach Western sanctions on Russia over the Ukraine conflict.

 Bafin declined to comment on its investigation.

-The British Financial Conduct Authority as well as the DOJ and the Department of Financial Services have each launched investigations into whether any European or U.S. sanctions against Russian individuals were violated.
+The British Financial Conduct Authority, the DOJ and the Department of Financial Services have launched investigations into whether any European or U.S. sanctions against Russian individuals were violated.

-Ratings agency Moody's said that it does not expect Deutsche to accept an excessive penalty for the U.S. mortgages case that might prevent it from making interest payments on "AT1" debt which forms part of its capital reserves.
+Ratings agency Moody's said it does not expect Deutsche to accept an excessive penalty for the U.S. mortgages case that might prevent it from making interest payments on "AT1" debt that forms part of its capital reserves.

-"We don't think Deutsche would agree to a settlement that would jeopardize their ability to make their AT1 coupon payments in April 2017," said Laurie Mayers, a banking analyst at credit rating agency Moody's.
+"We don't think Deutsche would agree to a settlement that would jeopardize their ability to make their AT1 coupon payments in April 2017," said Laurie Mayers, a banking analyst at Moody's.

 Investors have been focused on the potential damage from the U.S. mis-selling case in recent weeks, although German companies have rallied behind the lender, which plays a key role in financing their international operations and domestic needs.